hashgraph/hedera-local-node/docs/environment-variables.md

 - `TIER_1_RATE_LIMIT`: Restrictive limiting tier, for expensive endpoints.
 Default is to `100` (100 request per IP).
 - `TIER_2_RATE_LIMIT`: Moderate limiting tier, for non expensive endpoints.
 Default is to `200` (200 request per IP).
 - `TIER_3_RATE_LIMIT`: Relaxed limiting tier.
 Default is to `400` (400 request per IP).
+- `ETH_CALL_DEFAULT_TO_CONSENSUS_NODE`: Force redirect contract calls to services instead of mirror node.
+Default is false.
 - `LIMIT_DURATION`: Reset limit duration in ms. This creates a timestamp, which resets all limits, when it's reached.
 Default is to `60000` (1 minute).
 - `HBAR_LIMIT_TOTAL_TINYBAR`: Total hbar budget in tinybars.
 Default is to `5000_000_000` (50 HBAR).
 - `BAR_RATE_LIMIT_DURATION`: Hbar limit duration in ms. This creates a timestamp, which resets all limits, when it's reached.
 Defaults to `60000` (1 minute).